zbt2702160239/learngit/readme.txt

 Git has a mutable index called stage
 Git tracks changes of files.

+Git is recording revise,if you have modify the file once, you need to add this revise to stage(temporary storage), then commit it to save this revise.

 command:
 current dir is repository dir
 git init